-Pendular nystagmus refers to the waveform of the involuntary eye movement.
+Pendular nystagmus refers to the waveform of an involuntary eye movement.
 In pendular nystagmus the eye moves in sinusoidal trajectory, similar to that of a pendulum.
 Pendular nystagmus generally does not have a "fast phase" including a saccade, but is composed entirely of slow eye movements.
 The topic of acquired pendular nystagmus was recently reviewed (Kang and Shaikh, 2017), and this page was updated to reflect content from that article. .

 Pendular nystagmus is generally due to either loss of inhibitory feedback control on a neural circuit, or increased delay in a feedback circuit, that then breaks into spontaneous oscillation.
 This is a general characteristic of feedback control circuits with delays -- they are vulnerable to increases in gain or increased delay.